Visitor Use Management - Lake Louise Area

 The next phase of consultation will focus on strategies and actions, or how to achieve the desired conditions.

-The next phase of consultation is anticipated to take place in winter 2025.
+The next phase of consultation is anticipated to take place in spring 2025.

 Banff National Park is developing a visitor use management plan to adapt to increasing visitation in the Lake Louise area.